betteriot/betteriot-principles/README.md

         - No unnecessary services (e.g. FTP, TFTP, SMB, etc.)
         - Documented moves to detect and block basic brute force attacks (e.g. password bruteforcing, WPS Pixie Dust, service bruteforcing, etc.)
         - Remove Debug/Development headers from PCB (JTAG/UART/etc.)
-        - The organisation’s product must be compliant with the IoTSF Security Compliance Framework
+        - The vendor’s product must be compliant with the IoTSF Security Compliance Framework
-        - Relevant compliance class number is published on packaging and online presence of the organisation.
+        - Relevant compliance class number is published on packaging and online presence of the vendor.
-        - The organisation must take every precaution to protect usersits customers from the product being exposed to local / adjacent subnet attacks or any other attack.
+        - The vendor must take every precaution to protect usersits customers from the product being exposed to local / adjacent subnet attacks or any other attack.

-### 26. The organisation MUST have clear admin user management policies.
+### 26. The vendor MUST have clear admin user management policies.

     Assessment criteria:
     The product will be tested to make sure it is compliant with